How Does Someone Develop Cancer

 - Flavonoids (curcumin, Green Tea Extract, and Quercetin) (13)

 Men typically are more prone to high iron levels unless they donate blood regularly.
-If your iron levels are high, consider donating blood and incorporating some of the listed foods with meals to help control further accumulation.
+If your iron levels are high, consider donating blood and incorporating some of the listed foods with meals to help control further accumulation that could lead to you to develop cancer.

 Inhibited Detoxification Ability